Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 - Is the vocalization coherent, succinct, and simple?

 - Are decorative images well ignored?
-And on the contrary, are the signifying images vocalized?
+And on the contrary, are the meaningful images vocalized?

 Ideally, the test should be done without looking at the screen, or by activating the black screen (**Darken the screen**).